pychuang/ll-api/doc/source/tutorial.rst

 good idea to also run a dashboard with it.

-To start the dashboard, fill out the dashboard fields in your local copy of the config (config/livinglabs.local.ini).
-In particular, you will need a recaptcha key (see http://www.google.com/recaptcha), a csrfsecrettoken, and a secretkey (both are just random strings you should generate).
+To start the dashboard, fill out the dashboard fields in your local copy of the configuration (:code:`config/livinglabs.local.ini`).
+In particular, you will need a `recaptcha` key (see http://www.google.com/recaptcha), that will fill the `recaptchaprivate` and `recaptchapublic` fields.
+`csrfsecrettoken` and `secretkey` are both random strings you should generate.

 Then run the following command: